Saurabh1617/GCP-cloud-build-cloud-deploy-service/01-cb-cd-cloud-run/README.md

 ![Screenshot](image.png)

-This terraform code will create a manual cloud build trigger and cloud deploy pipeline/targets.
+This terraform code will create a manual cloud build trigger, artifacts registry and cloud deploy pipeline/targets.

 Step 1 : Fork this repository and connect to cloud build service